RyanJ93/pigeon/README.md

 ```

 ### Data storage

 Server stores its data under "storage" directory, you may set your own directory when running the server as a Docker image,

+## Requirements

+To run and work with this project you need to have Java version 15 or greater installed on your machine, additionally Gradle version 7 is required as well.

 ## Other considerations